tethysplatform/tethys/docs/tutorials/quotas.rst

         return render(request, 'dam_inventory/list_dams.html', context)

-d.
+e.
 Test by deleting a dam or two (while logged in as the non-administrator) and trying to add new dams.
 This time you shouldn't be redirected to the error page, but should be able to add a dam like normal because you brought the number of dams created by the current user below the quota's default value.

 4. Solution
 ===========